Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Preliminaries

 \subsection{System Model}

-Consider controlling multi-objective distinct correlated control systems composed of plants, sensors, and remote controllers, as depicted in Fig.~\ref{fig_MCS}.
+Consider controlling multi-objective distinct control systems composed of plants, sensors, and remote controllers, as depicted in Fig.~\ref{fig_MCS}.
 The set of plants is denoted by $\mathcal{I}$, where each plant represents a non-linear dynamic \emph{process} controlled by an \emph{actuator}, with sensors sampling the process state.
-These sampled states are sent to a remote controller with high computational power, calculating the target control commands.
+These sampled states are sent to a remote controller with high computational power to calculate the target control commands.
 The commands are then transmitted back to the actuators to drive the process to the desired behavior.
-The sensors and actuators are co-located and share a transceiver for wireless communication, while the remote controller communicates with the sensors via wireless channels.
-Each plant follows distinct \textit{control rules} to meet objectives like stability and safety.
+The sensors and actuators are co-located and share a transceiver for wireless communication, while the remote controllers communicate with the sensors via wireless channels.
+Each plant follows different \textit{control rules} to meet objectives such as stability and safety.
 Further details on the control and communication systems are provided next.